terrapower/armi/doc/developer/tooling.rst

 .. code-block::

     """
-    .. req: This is a requirement breadcrumb.

-    .. test: This is a test breadcrumb.
+    .. test: This is a requirement test breadcrumb.

-    .. impl: This is an implementation breadcrumb.
+    .. impl: This is an requirement implementation breadcrumb.

     """

-If you touch any code that has such a docstring, even in a file, you are going to be responsible for not breaking that code/functionality.
+If you touch any code that has such a docstring, even at the top of the file, you are going to be responsible for not breaking that code/functionality.
 And you will be required to explicitly call out that you touch such a code in your PR.

+Your PR reviewer will take an extra look at any PR that touches a requirement test or implementation.
+And you will need to add a special release note under the "Changes that Affect Requirements" section header.

 Packaging and dependency management
 -----------------------------------